 Software-defined networking (SDN) makes it possible to configure and manage a network using software instead of hardware.

 Software-defined networking (SDN) is a category of technologies that make it possible to manage a network via software.
-SDN technology enables IT administrators to configure their networks using a software application, instead of changing the configuration of physical equipment.
+SDN technology enables IT administrators to configure their networks using a software application.
 SDN software is interoperable, meaning it should be able to work with any router or switch, no matter which vendor made it.

 Technically speaking, SDN is made possible by separating the control plane from the data plane.
 "Plane" is a networking term that refers to an abstract conception of where networking processes take place.
 The control plane refers to networking processes that direct network traffic, while the data plane is the actual data traversing the network.
 The control plane does this by establishing network routes and communicating which protocols should be used.